-This new area is provided for you to post your MediaLab experiments, questionnaires and other MediaLab related files for others to play with.
+This area of our website forums is provided for you to post your MediaLab experiments, questionnaires and other MediaLab related files for others to play with.
 Feel free to post away!
 Also, feel free to comment on any posts if you happen to try them--sort of an informal peer review process.
 We may edit posts when we deem it necessary.
 Please zip your files and folders whenever possible!
 Note that you will need to register to download files, but registering is quick, easy and free.